lurchmath/lde/docs/api-structures.md

 ## Unique IDs

-The `Structure` class maintains a mapping from nonnegative integer IDs to instances of the class.
-A class, upon construction, doesn't get assigned a unique ID by default, but you can request one at any time.
+The `Structure` class maintains a mapping from IDs (as strings) to instances of the class.
+An instance gets its ID from the external attribute with key "id."
+All IDs in a hierarchy can be tracked (that is, recorded into this class-level mapping) with the `trackIDs()` function documented below.

 Here are the relevant functions:

- * `instance.ID` contains the instance's ID, if it has one, or undefined if not
+ * `instance.id()` returns the instance's ID, if it has one, or undefined if not
- * `instance.getID()` asks the class to allocate a new, unique ID to the instance.
-It does nothing if the instance already had an ID.
- * `instance.releaseID()` deletes the ID from the instance and lets the class know that the ID is no longer in use, so that it may be assigned to another instance later
+ * `instance.trackIDs()` asks the class to update the class variable that maps IDs to instances, recording the connection of all IDs for all nodes in the hierarchy whose root is `instance`.
+This will overwrite earlier data in that mapping if and only if you have not kept IDs unique.
+ * `instance.untrackIDs()` removes from the class-level mapping all IDs that appear in the hierarchy whose root is `instance`.
+If you are done with a `Structure` instance, you must call this function in it, so that its memory is guaranteed to eventually be garbage collected.
- * `Structure.instanceWithID(id)` takes a nonnegative integer ID and yields the instance with that ID, if there is one, or null or undefined if there is none.
+ * `Structure.instanceWithID(id)` takes a string ID and yields the instance with that ID, if there is one, and that instance has recorded its ID in the class-level variable for this purpose by means of a call to `trackIDs()`, or null or undefined if there is none.

-If you have a structure hierarchy in which you wish all nodes to have a unique ID installed, call `setup()` on the root, and it will recursively call `getID()` in each instance.
-It will also call `fillOutConnections()`.